OCA/odoo-community.org/website/Contribution/oca_module_lifecycle_development_status.rst

 -  Must at all times follow the OCA coding standards and ensure CI green builds (coverage is optional).

--  Must be correctly installed by the OCA Runbot, without conflicting with other installed modules, allowing people to try them
+-  Must be correctly installed by the OCA Runboat, without conflicting with other installed modules, allowing people to try them

 -  Are recommended to have a “WIP” Issue to list the pending tasks and